eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapter 4, pp. 131]{Alchin2010}.
 	- When an unbound method on a class is accessed, a function object for the unbound method is returned \cite[Chapter 4, pp. 131]{Alchin2010}.
+	- A function can support bound and unbound methods;
+		a bound method uses the instance object, which is passed as a positional argument, of the class to receive the first argument;
+		hence, the positional argument does not need to be **self**.